jblasz/CMS-thesis/README.md

 For simple dev setup, run `yarn && yarn start`.

-For a production build dev setup (fewer warnings, but optimized and all that), run `yarn && yarn watch` in one terminal, and `yarn serve` in another.
+For a production build dev setup (fewer warnings, but optimized and all that), run `yarn && yarn watch` in one terminal, and `yarn serve` or `yarn e-serve` (alternate serve that uses express.js to serve static files).

 ## Available Scripts